Dr-Lv/EMPT/README.md

 + `cd data/` and run `split_xxx.py` to split each benchmark to `train.json, val.json and test.json`

 ### prepare pretrained weights for BERT
-+ `mkdir .bert-base-uncased` in the project directory, download `config.json  pytorch_model.bin  tokenizer.json  vocab.txt` from https://huggingface.co/bert-base-uncased/tree/main
++ `mkdir .bert-base-uncased` in the project directory, download `config.json  pytorch_model.bin  tokenizer.json  vocab.txt` from https://huggingface.co/bert-base-uncased/tree/main to the directory.

 ### Prepare label word embedding
 + For benchmark: FewRel, `data/FewRel/P-info.json` provides for each relation, a list of alias, serving as candidate words. you need to obtain this file from https://github.com/thunlp/MIML/tree/main/data